wandeder/scrapper_rss/README.md

 > * Make sure that your app has no encoding issues (meaning symbols like &#39 and etc) when printing news to stdout in JSON format.
 > * The --limit argument should also affect JSON generation.
 ---
-Implementations will be checked with the latest cPython interpreter of 3.10 branch.
+Implementations will be checked with the latest CPython interpreter of the 3.10 branch.
 ---

 > Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live.
 Code for readability. **John F. Woods**